Compare & Save on Conveyancing Solicitors

-The Solicitors Regulation Authority or SRA is one of the regulating bodies in the UK who oversees and regulates solicitors and law firms in England and Wales.
-If you’re looking to hire a solicitor or conveyancer, then you would need to make sure that they’re regulated by the SRA to determine they’re fully-qualified and trustworthy.
+The Solicitors Regulation Authority or SRA is one of the regulating bodies in the UK who oversees solicitors and law firms in England and Wales.
+If you’re looking to hire a solicitor or conveyancer, then you will need to make sure that they’re regulated by the SRA to determine they’re fully-qualified and trustworthy.

-It’s important to understand what the SRA does and who they regulate so that you can find the most professional and reliable conveyancers when looking to move house.
+It’s important to understand what the SRA does and who they regulate so that you can find the most professional conveyancers when house hunting.
 They’re not the only UK regulatory body, however, there’s also the Council for Licensed Conveyancers (CLC), the Law Society of Scotland (LSS) and the Law Society of Northern Ireland (LSNI) to consider.

-To help you find the most dependable conveyancing solicitors and make the search a little easier, Compare My Move has created this guide to help you understand who the Solicitors Regulation Authority are and how they regulate the legal professionals within their network.
+To help you find the most dependable conveyancing solicitors, Compare My Move has created this guide to help you understand who the Solicitors Regulation Authority are and how they regulate the legal professionals within their network.

-The Solicitors Regulation Authority is one of many of the regulatory bodies within the legal profession throughout the UK.
-They regulate both solicitors (including conveyancing solicitors) and law firms throughout England and Wales as well as non-lawyers like the managers or employees within the legal firms.
+The SRA is one of many of the regulatory bodies within the legal profession throughout the UK.
+They regulate both solicitors (including conveyancing solicitors) and law firms throughout England and Wales.
+They also regulate non-lawyers like the managers or employees within the legal firms.
 The SRA also has a duty to regulate registered foreign lawyers and registered European lawyers.
 They ensure those we are regulated are fully qualified and insured, monitoring training performances and assessing individual's characters.

-The Solicitors Regulation Authority create and set the Principles and Code of Conduct that the legal professionals must abide by in order for them to provide legal services to the general public.
-The approach to regulations the SRA take is an outcomes-focused and risk-based one to ensure that the individuals and law firms operate independently and with integrity.
+The SRA create and set the Principles and Code of Conduct that the legal professionals must abide by in order for them to provide legal services to the general public.
+The approach to regulations the SRA take is an outcomes-focused and risk-based one, ensuring that the individuals and law firms operate independently and with integrity.

-The current handbook and Code of Conduct for the Solicitors Regulation Authority is based around 10 mandatory Principles.
+The current handbook and Code of Conduct for the SRA is based around 10 mandatory Principles.
 These Principles apply to all solicitors and law firms that are regulated by the SRA and everyone who works within them.

 These 10 Principles dictate that those regulated by the SRA “must:

 These Principles were created to protect both the clients and those regulated by the SRA.
-They encourage a professional and transparent service where solicitors must be completely honest with their clients and ensure that they are fully qualified, insured and capable of providing the best possible service.
+They encourage a professional and transparent service where solicitors must be completely honest with their clients.
+It also ensures that they are fully qualified, insured and capable of providing the best possible service.

-The Solicitors Regulation Authority has confirmed that on 25th November 2019, new regulations will come into effect, slightly altering the current handbook.
+The SRA has confirmed that on 25th November 2019, new regulations will come into effect, altering the current handbook.
 The new regulations aim to allow solicitors to have more flexibility in how they work, making it easier for people to seek help.
-The handbook will be shorter and more targeted, focusing on protecting the public and their money as well as allowing solicitors and law firms to have greater freedom to use their professional judgement.
+The handbook will be shorter and more targeted, focusing on protecting the public and their money. it will also allow solicitors and law firms to have greater freedom to use their professional judgement.

 Some of the key changes to the SRA handbook include, but are not limited to:

-Now that the technical information has been explained, you might be wondering, “Well, how does the Solicitors Regulation Authority benefit me?”
+Now that the technical information has been explained, you might be wondering, “Well, how does the SRA benefit me?”
 Firstly, your conveyancing costs may be reduced in the long run as, by using an SRA regulated conveyancer, you’ll be provided with a first-class service by a trustworthy professional.
-You won’t be losing money constantly switching between unqualified solicitors or wasting it on irrelevant services.
-Complete transparency and honesty is required when working with an SRA regulated conveyancer and so you can trust your hard-earned money won’t go to waste.
+You won’t be losing money by switching between unqualified solicitors or wasting it on irrelevant services.
+Complete transparency and honesty is required when working with an SRA conveyancer and so you can trust your hard-earned money won’t go to waste.

 Another benefit of the SRA is its dedication to client care.
-Many of the Principles are there to ensure that every solicitor and law firm provides clients with the most reliable service available so that they're acting in their best interest.
-They want to provide you with the best and most professional service available, conducting accurate and relevant conveyancing searches to help you with the moving process.
+Many of the Principles are there to ensure that every solicitor and law firm provides clients with the most reliable service available, acting in their best interest.
+They want to provide you with the best service available, conducting accurate and relevant conveyancing searches to help you with the moving process.